 I said don’t do it, son!
 Get yourself a proper job!
 Don’t go into this filthy thing called the music industry!
 I said, look at me!
 I am still struggling to pay rent!
 Not really, but I painted him a real dark, cold picture of the music industry.
 So there, fuck youse!
 I said surround yourself with good people, good friends, to stay on the right track.
 I am fortunate to have such dear friends.
 I have such beautiful friends and keep instilling that into my son.
 Have friends that love you for you.
 Not what you can do for them.
 Have loving beautiful friends.
 He will listen to me, but son I said, you have to have a real yearning if you want to be in music.
 It has to come from your heart.

 When I was 13 no one could dissuade me from getting a broomstick and using it as a mic stand in front of a mirror.
 And my family going “For God’s sake, you are not going to be a singer, you can’t even sing!” – I said, “I am – I am going to be a rock’n’roll star”!

-Did he consider something another career, especially when things got tough?
+Did he consider another career option, especially when things got tough?